 What to do in Rio de Janeiro – Guide for First Time Visitors

 If you want to get a good first impression of the Marvelous City we recommend spending at least five days to a week in Rio.
-This gives you the time to visit places more calmly without having to rush from one highlight to another to check them of your to-do list.
-After all your on holiday, right?
+This gives you the time to visit places more calmly without having to rush from one highlight to another to check them off your to-do list.
+After all, you are on holiday, right?
 But the reality is that most visitors stay in Rio for three days.
-So our first advice would be, choose your activities wisely, enjoy them thoroughly and make sure to not rush yourself.
+So our first advice would be, to choose your activities wisely, enjoy them thoroughly and make sure to not rush yourself.
 You have to leave something for your next visit as well, right?

 How to go off the beaten track in Rio

 If you follow our advice and you focus on the highlights first, you will notice that there is not a lot of time left to do other stuff.
-And that is shame, because Rio has so much more to offer.
-That is why we suggest to stay a bit longer than three days, surprise, surprise.
+And that is a shame because Rio has so much more to offer.
+That is why we suggest staying a bit longer than three days, surprise, surprise.
 To get to know the city in a different way, you can for example go for a sailing trip in the Guanabara Bay or explore Rio de Janeiro on a bike.
-Or spend some time in the bohemian neighborhood Santa Teresa, that is easily accessible while hopping on the historical street car that takes you on a ride through the neighborhood.
-And if you are a die hard backpacker, or simply someone who tries to make economical decisions, make sure to check out how to spend your time in Rio de Janeiro on a budget.
-There’s quiet some stuff you can do without paying lots of money.
+Or spend some time in the bohemian neighborhood Santa Teresa, which is easily accessible while hopping on the historical streetcar that takes you on a ride through the neighborhood.
+And if you are a die-hard backpacker, or simply someone who tries to make economical decisions, make sure to check out how to spend your time in Rio de Janeiro on a budget.
+There’s quite some stuff you can do without paying lots of money.